DappDevs/presentations/content/ethereum-technical.md

 ???

-Let's dive a little bit into the technicals of Ethereum.
+Let's dive a little bit into the technical of Ethereum.

 Ethereum is implemented using two different types of accounts, or addresses.

-When you start using Ethereum, you will need an External Account, which is a Public/Private keypair provided by your node software or hardware wallet.
+When you start using Ethereum, you will need an External Account, which is a Public/Private key-pair provided by your node software or hardware wallet.

 You can have as many External Accounts as you desire.
 External accounts can hold Ether and are (currently) the only way to create and pay for a transaction.